 An apex is always a point at which some of your inputs change.
-On a single apex in the middle of a corner it is generally the point before which you have to be done with braking.
-After this point you can start accelerating.
+On a single in the middle of a corner, it is generally the point before during which you have to be done with braking.
+After this point, you can start accelerating.

 At a late apex, the crest is the point at which you either start fully accelerating or have to be fully on the accelerator already.
 Which of the two depends on your vehicles traction control, drive-type and a few other factors.

-On a double apex, generally speaking the first apex should be a point of very little to no braking anymore, as you are trail braking into the corner.
-The point in the middle of the two apexes is then the conversion from braking zone to accelerating zone and the 2nd apex works like a late apex.
+On a double apex, generally speaking, the first apex should be a point of very little to no braking anymore, as you are trail braking into the corner.
+The point in the middle of the two apexes is then the conversion from the braking zone to the accelerating zone.
+The 2nd apex works like a late apex.

 How to figure out which kind of apex is the correct one for a corner?

-Basically there are 2 ways you can reach your goal of finding the correct apex.
-Either by trial and error or by studying lines of other drivers.
+There are 2 ways you can reach your goal of finding the correct line.
+Either by trial and error or by studying the lines of other drivers.
 Both ways rely on the saying “Experience is the best teacher”.
-Either you build your own experience by trying out different lines or you let others experience be your teacher.
+Either you build your own experience by trying out different lines or you let others’ experiences be your teacher.

-Generally what can be said though is that when a longer flat-out section happens after a corner, a late or double apex is the better choice.
-The reason for this is that a late apex assures you a better run out of the corner.
-Whether to take a late or double apex relies on your vehicles acceleration abilities.
+Generally, when a longer flat-out section happens after a corner, a late or double apex is the better choice.
+The reason for this is that hitting the kerb late assures you a better run out of the corner.
+Whether to take a late or double apex relies on your vehicle’s acceleration abilities.
 Cars like TCRs generally require more speed to be carried into the corner and therefore go for a wide entry-late crest.
 Conversely, GT3 spec cars generally have good enough acceleration to take a corner, usually a hairpin, in a double apex formation.

 3 more Things Before the End: